sirdelta/cts/README.md

 To activate the mode and change this time-lapse, use the option `-a` in command line.

-For more details about parameters and settings to set before start a simulation, see the help menu option in command line (option `–h`).
+For more details about parameters and settings to set before start a simulation, see the help menu option in command line (`–h` option).

 ### Command line options